 First, cut out the top and back of the pumpkin.
 The cut that goes down the back provides easy access to clean and light the pumpkin.

 Instruct your child on how to use the drill safely, then supervise their work at all times.

 Carefully drill away!

 This was so fun.
 When you were kid do remember opening a gift that your parents loved to play with?
 You will be the one who wants to use the drill!

 Once drilling is complete, clean up your pumpkin.
 Wipe it down inside and out.
 I used a straw to poke through holes that were slightly clogged.
-Another tip I learned from Pinterest is to smear the inside with vaseline to help prevent molding.
+A tip I learned from Pinterest is to smear the inside with vaseline to help prevent molding.
 The drill was easy to clean by rinsing with water and drying.

 Add the lighting of your choice.
 This pumpkin has a medium sized pillar candle on the inside.